 During the initial stages, and following the introduction of additional traders by Southbank, as well as working with our client to maximise their own use of space, we supplied layouts to optimise the use the various existing facilities by the other traders.
 This involved working with our client to assess the viability of three different layouts using their business know how to forecast sales.

 The site was a 110 sqm area in London’s Southbank with views over some of the most iconic buildings in the city.
 Within walking distance of the Southbank Centre, Embankment and Waterloo, it sat under the Hungerford Bridge which industrial looking architecture gives the space a very urban character.

 The area, which is regularly used to host markets of various kinds has a very defined pallet of materials as well as some very clear health and safety requirements to ensure rapid evacuation, should this be required.

 Bleecker, are one of the original New York style burger flippers of London.
-A British brand with roots in the Big Apple, they came to us with a clear brief : They wanted to build on the success of the previous year and to address any concerns they may have been left with.
+A British brand with roots in the Big Apple, with whom atelier EURA has now been collaborating in a number of projects including their new premises in the Foster + Partners Bloomberg Building in the City.

 The site was in the centre of London, adjacent key city landmarks such as the London Eye and the Southbank Centre.
 It is significant that the rail lines which connect Charing Cross Station with Kent and surrounding areas runs immediately above the site.